The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Introduction

 We then introduce a Multivariate Uncertain Volatility Model (MUVM).
-We show that the MVMD model is a markovian projection of the MUVM.
-MUVM thus gives the same European option prices as MVMD and can be used instead of MVMD to price European options also in the multivariate setting .
+We show that the MVMD model is a Markovian projection of the MUVM.
+MUVM thus gives the same European option prices as MVMD and can be used instead of MVMD to price European options also in the multivariate setting.
 MUVM features the same dependence structure as the MVMD model.
-The related copula is a mixture of multivariate copulas that are each a standardized multivariate normal distribution with an appropriate correlation matrix and margins.
+The related copula is a mixture of multivariate copulas that are each a standardized multivariate normal distribution with an appropriate correlation matrix and marginals.
+Despite these similarities, the MUVM model is less smooth and convincing than the MVMD model.
+The fact that the uncertaintly of volatiltiy needs to be realized instantly in a very near future is unrealistic and may lead to problems when hedging with the model and when dealing with early exercise products, especially when exercise is considered near the date of realization of the uncertain volatility.
+Hence while we show the Markovian projection property as an interesting mathematical result, we recommend usage of MVMD rather than MUVM for products where the two models produce different prices.

+We further point out a result on correlation between assets and their instantaneous variances (squared volatilities) and covariances.
+A drawback of local volatility models is that they cannot decorrelate assets and volatilities, since the latter are deterministic functions of the assets themselves.
+However, as pointed out in \cite{general_mixture_diffusion} for the univariate case, in the MVMD model we have complete decorrelation between assets and instantaneous covariances.
+While this is surprising at first sight, given that all instantaneous covariances are deterministic functions of the joint assets, it becomes more intuitive when thinking about the relationship with MUVM, and is the best approximation MVMD can attain for its non-Markovian originator MUVM, where instantaneous covariations and assets Brownian shocks are fully independent.

+We further highlight a Markovian projection property for the basket dynamics implied by MVMD.
+We consider the Markovian projection of the Geometric average basket dynamics implied by MVMD on one dimensional diffusions.
+We find that the multivariate mixture dynamics for the basket components induces a univariate lognormal mixture dynamics for the basket, in a consistency result that can be used to price European basket options on the geometric basket in fully closed form via a Black Scholes formula.
+As far as the geometric average can be considered as a good proxy for the arithmetic one \cite{Vorst}, the method could be used for standard basket options, or at the very least serve as a control variate result for the one-shot simulation needed to price an option on an arithmetic basket.
+In the context of geometric baskets, no other similar consistency results are known for multivariate models.

+We then introduce option pricing for basket options and spread options, deriving semi-closed form formulas or one-shot simulation schemes for MVMD against multi-step Monte Carlo simulation for SCMD with analogous parameters.
+In the final part of this work, in order to develop a feel for the performance of our approach, we test it on a few cases, including arithmetic and geometric averages (weighted) baskets and spread options.
+We compare the prices generated by MVMD to those obtained by the SCMD model with analogous parameters, and conclude that options prices may not reflect the difference in dependence structures between the two models even for payoffs, such as spread options, that should depend heavily on the model dependence structure.